abdnh/anki-incontext/README.md

 For a list of supported sources, see the [providers](./src/providers/) folder.
 The identifier of each provider is defined by a `name` variable inside each provider class.
 A list of available providers is also shown in the [interface](#interface).

+If a provider is given but no language, the first supported language of the provider will be assumed.
+If both language and provider are not given, the default is English with all providers.

 More sites and languages will be added in the future.
 Contributions are welcome!